 The Manitoba Stroke Strategy 5 year plan builds on a framework of health system pillars: primary health care, health system innovation and access to care.
 The goals of the strategy are to improve health outcomes and support appropriate and effective stroke health services by:

-A telemedicine link using videoconferencing and CT image sharing technology, allows stroke specialists from acute care hospitals such as in Winnipeg or Brandon to examine patients in remote hospitals miles away to help diagnose the patient's condition and recommend a plan of care.
+Telestroke is a 24/7 emergency telemedicine application that provides emergency physicians with immediate access to neurologists with expertise in stroke care who can support both the assessment and treatment of patients experiencing acute stroke.A telemedicine link using videoconferencing and CT image sharing technology, allows stroke specialists from acute care hospitals such as in Winnipeg or Brandon to examine patients in remote hospitals miles away to help diagnose the patient's condition and recommend a plan of care.
 Hospitals can deliver acute stroke care for patients without physically transferring the patient for an exam.

 The Canadian Best Practice Recommendations for Stroke Care presents high-quality, evidence-based stroke care commendations developed by a team of researchers, specialists and clinicians to support health care professionals in all disciplines such as nurses, physicians, and rehabilitation therapists.
 Implementation of these recommendations is expected to contribute to improved patient outcomes for overall recovery of strokes.

-Often a team of health care providers and community support is needed to enhance recovery.
+The transition from hospital discharge to the community is consistently reported by people who have had a stroke and their families to be a difficult time.
+The person living with stroke often experiences anxiety and depression, and the family also experiences stress, physical exhaustion and depression which influence the quality of relationships and the post-stroke adaptation.
+Both patient and family need social support, motivation and hope to prevent exhaustion, depression and a decline in health.Often a team of health care providers and community support is needed to enhance recovery.
 In order to reintegrate the person who has had a stroke back into the workforce and into the community; ongoing rehabilitation therapy, vocational counselling and supports for returning to work, modifying work environments, communication and mobility aids, driving assessment and transportation services, and home support services are can facilitate this transition.
 The goal of community reintegration is to promote safety, independence and meaningful daily activities.